keyboard_arrow_up

 PETG

-PETG (polyethylene terephthalate glycol-modified), known more commonly as polyester, can make rigid or semi-rigid plastic extruded parts.
-It is lightweight, impact-resistant, and strong.
-In addition, it can act as a good barrier to gas and alcohol (when treated) and a fair barrier to moisture.
+Polyethylene terephthalate glycol-modified (PETG), commonly known as polyester, can be used to create rigid or semi-rigid extruded plastic parts.
+It is lightweight, impact-resistant, and strong, with the added benefit of being a good barrier to gas and alcohol when treated, and a fair barrier to moisture.

 PVC (Vinyl)